quacksouls/bitburner/doc/guide/script.md

 ## Hack `n00dles`

 It is time to role-play as a botnet master.
-Let's find out which servers you can use to hack a target.
+Your objective is to pool the resources of as many world servers as possible to hack a common target.
+It is generally more effective to let a bunch of servers hack one common server, than to let each server hack a different target.
+Let's find out which servers you can use.
 At the Terminal, run the command

 ```sh
 $ scan-analyze 2